A self-guided cycling tour is an adventurous way to experience Angkor Wat Archaeological Park. Read on for routes, maps and top tips.

 Phnom Pen Bus Station

 The bus stations themselves were a little random, especially the one in Phnom Penh which is here.
-It is actually where it comes up if you search google for Mey Hong Transport, in a rather non-descript place.
+It is actually where it comes up if you search Google for Mey Hong Transport, in a rather non-descript place.
 It’s in a shed-like building in a suburb and not that well-signed from the outside.
 The waiting area did have some useful seats and a restroom (bring your own toilet paper).

 We went to the bus stop in a tuk-tuk directly from the airport.
 Download PassApp and Grab (two versions of Uber but for Cambodia) before arriving and you can use these to book a taxi straight from the airport without the hassle and inflated prices of a normal airport taxi experience.

 We arrived early, and after checking in at the bus place, we visited TK Avenue Mall, a rather fancy mall nearby.
-Some of the cafes/restaurants there stay open late (until 10 pm or later) so you can eat for drink something while waiting for the bus.
+Some of the cafes/restaurants there stay open late (until 10 pm or later) so you can eat or drink something while waiting for the bus.
 Make sure to return to the bus stop in good time for the bus departure.

 Siem Reap Bus Station